Requests for Changes, Deletions, or New Course and Laboratory Fees

 Effective for the 2019-2020 academic year, requests for changes, deletions, or new course fees, including distance education courses, are due no later than Monday, October 29, 2018.
 Requests should be submitted electronically through the Course and Laboratory Fees module in NUgrant.
 Get started by logging into NUgrant and selecting Course and Laboratory Fee Forms.
 When submitting your request, justification must be included for each course and fee to receive approval.

 Board of Regents approval of course and laboratory fees indicates that a course has been approved to collect fees up to a certain amount and does not guarantee that a fee will automatically be collected.
-It is the department's responsibility to indicate each semester when approved fees are to be collected on the Office of the University Registrar Schedule of Classes worksheet.
+It is the department's responsibility to indicate each semester when approved fees are to be collected by working with the Office of the University Registrar.
 Requests do not need to be submitted for already approved course and laboratory fees, unless a change or deletion is being requested.

 Additional information and materials are available as resources in this process.

 Approval Process Overview and Timeline